5afe/safe-react-components/README.md

 ## Integration

-This library makes use of [material-ui - 4.X.X](https://material-ui.com/) and [styled-componentes - 5.X.X]() as `peer dependencies`, this means you must install it in your Safe App.
+This library makes use of [material-ui - 4.X.X](https://material-ui.com/) and [styled-components - 5.X.X](https://styled-components.com/) as `peer dependencies`, this means you must install it in your Safe App.
 Make sure to provide the same version as the one being used by the current version of this library.

-Once everything is installed, you have to instantiate a [ThemeProvider](https://styled-components.com/docs/api#themeprovider) from [styled-components](http://styled-components.com/).
+Once everything is installed, you have to instantiate a [ThemeProvider](https://styled-components.com/docs/api#themeprovider) from [styled-components](https://styled-components.com/).

 This example uses the theme exported by safe-react-components.
 Here, you can extend this theme to customize it to your needs.